Home

 If another user knows that he has the ability to maintain a contact through the repeater then he should use the repeater and so prevent the abuser from capturing it.

-Surely this is just as illegal as the original interference, or are we missing something here?
+Surely this is just as illegal as the original "interference", or are we missing something here?

 After about three transmissions from each participant, the abuser realises that he is making no headway and decides to try and annoy someone else on another repeater or starts taking his radio to pieces to find out whether it is faulty! <YOU WISH!